 The Senior Capstone Project provides students with the opportunity to apply skills learned throughout the Information Technology program to solve businessdriven problems with technology solutions.
 Taking a whole-business approach to IT, students will analyze real-world scenarios, design appropriate solutions, and implement them in the IT Department's extensive virtual lab environment.

 Prerequisite(s): CMIT-215 Corequisite(s): none

 Communication Courses (COMM)

-COMM 201 Technical Writing/Communication 3 cr.
+COMM 105 Professional Communication for the Job Market 3 cr.